octo-topi/blog-staging/exceptions/part-2/assets/excerpts.md

 }
 ```

-> We do not have to check for obscure error codes in every return value. (...)
+#### Use exception for exceptional scenarios

 > The most popular misuse of exceptions is to use them to communicate normal results.
 For example, given a function that read a file, a `file not found error` should not be an exception.
 It is a normal occurrence.
 Exceptions should only be used for problems that should not be anticipated.
 > Reasoning about error recovery is difficult.
 So we should go with the pattern that is simple and reliable.
 Make all the expected outcome into return values.
-Save the exception for exceptions. (...)
->
+Save the exception for exceptions.
+The problem is that there are a lot of programs that were developed by people who were damaged by their experience with other languages.
+They use throw when they should return.
+They make complex catch clause that attempt to solve insolvable problems and maintain unmaintainable invariants.

+#### Do not use exception to communicate normal results

+> The Java language encourage misuses of exceptions as a way to get around problems in its type system.
+A Java method can only return a single type of return, so exceptions are used as an alternate channel to return the ordinary results that the type system does not allow.
+This can lead to several catch clauses attached to a single try bloc.
+It can be confusing because the ordinary results get jumbled up with the real exceptions.
+It resembles a FORTRAN assigned GOTO statement, in which a variable contains the address of teh destination of the jump. (...)
+The control paths are dictated by the method that created the exception object.
+That creates a tight coupling between the thrower and the catcher that works again clean modular design.

+#### Exceptional scenario recovery should be local

 > When something goes seriously wrong, what can a program be expected to do about it ? (...)
-> It is not reasonable to expect, at our current level of technology, that the function can take corrective action. (...)
+It is not reasonable to expect, at our current level of technology, that the function can take corrective action. (...)
 > The details in the exception object might be important ands useful for the programmer to know.
 That information is instead delivered to a function that can make no good use of it.
 We have corrupted the information flow.
 That information should be sent to the programmer, perhaps in the form of a journal entry.
 Instead, it is sent down the call stack, where it can be misunderstood and forgotten.

-[//]: # (TODO: Ajouter le passage sur l'appelant qui ne sait pas quoi faire parce qu'il n'a pas le contexte.)
+#### Specific exceptions issues in Javascript

+##### Security

+> There is an important model of security that limits the destructive power of functions by giving them only the references they need to do their work and nothing more.
+Exceptions, asu currently practiced, provide a channel thru which two untrusted functions can collude.

+##### Eventual

+> Exceptions work by unwinding the stack.
+Thrown values are communicated to function invocations that are lower on the stack.
+In eventual programming, the stack is emptied after each turn.
+Time travel is not available for transmitting a thrown exception value to an activation that no longer exists.